canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

 1. The contract status is checked periodically in the background when the machine is attached to an Ubuntu Pro contract.
 2. If one of the above messages applies to the contract that the machine is attached to, then the message is stored in `/var/lib/ubuntu-advantage/messages/motd-contract-status`.
 3. At MOTD generation time, the script located at `/etc/update-motd.d/91-contract-ua-esm-status` checks if `/var/lib/ubuntu-advantage/messages/motd-contract-status` exists and if it does, inserts the message into the full MOTD.

+## Source: MOTD for the ESM announcement

+1. pro checked if a system would now have `esm-apps` available to it and if so placed a message in `/var/lib/ubuntu-advantage/messages/motd-esm-announce`
+2. At MOTD generation time, the script located at `/etc/update-motd.d/88-esm-announce` checks if `/var/lib/ubuntu-advantage/messages/motd-esm-announce` exists and if it does, inserts the message into the full MOTD.